Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 **Goal:** Review business performance

 **Brief Description**
-The owner views read-only reports and summaries generated from operational and financial data.
+The owner views read-only reports and summaries based on operational and financial data.

 ---